radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 ### Starting via Control Panel

-Launch the Control Panel web application and log in with the super user account (default: cn=directory manager or  cn=directory administrators) using the password set during installation.
+Launch the Control Panel web application and log in with the super user or admin account (default: cn=directory manager or  cn=directory administrators) using the password set during installation.

 From the Dashboard tab, start RadiantOne Identity Data Management by clicking the power button icon, and selecting the “Start” action from the context menu.